 must be public.
 The following values in the Public Pages sys_public

 Administrators can configure a login page URL redirect for a portal.

-sys_properties table, make sure these properties are set to the
+- In the [sys_properties] table, make sure these properties are set to the following

 |Login page determination

-- It's better to leave this alone, but if you do need to customize the actual entry page, from
+- It is better to leave this alone, but if you do need to customize the actual entry page,

 Note: If you make changes to the script include, it won't be upgraded with future